Rely on MC-21 and SJ-100, but lease from Africa: Russia tries to lease passenger planes from Ethiopia

 Russian Trade Representative Yaroslav Tarasyuk held negotiations with the Ethiopian Civil Aviation Authority's Yohannes Abera on July 29.

-According to preliminary data, the Russian side plans to lease aircraft under a so-called "wet lease", in which aircraft are supplied together with crews and a range of services, including repair.
+According to preliminary data, the Russian side plans to lease aircraft under a so-called "wet lease", in which aircraft are supplied together with crews and a range of services, including repairs.
 Russia is also interested in aircraft maintenance in the country.

 At the same time, most of the Ethiopian airlines' fleet is leased, and they need to obtain permission from the owners to reassign the equipment.